melontini/bootloader-unlock-wall-of-shame/misc/samsung-unlock.md

 > [!CAUTION]
 > Read in full before you act!

-The standard unlocking process for Samsung is to enable OEM Unlocking, then go to the "Warning!" screen and hold down a button to unlock the bootloader
+The standard unlocking process for Samsung is to enable OEM Unlocking, then go to the "Warning!" screen and hold down a button to unlock the bootloader.
+On older devices (prior to 2019), all you have to do is enable OEM unlocking, and your bootloader is unlocked, no data wipe required on older devices.

 ## Requirements

-- A device to which you can connect your patient.
+- A supported Samsung device
-- Ability to tweak terminal commands to fit your system.
 - Ability to follow simple instructions.

 > [!NOTE]